animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 Your Spring Boot `@ClientCacheApplication` can still connect to the server regardless of how it was started.
-However, you may prefer to configure and start your servers by using the Spring Data for GemFire approach since a properly annotated Spring Boot application class is far more intuitive and easier to debug.
+However, you may prefer to configure and start your servers by using the Spring Data for VMware GemFire approach since a properly annotated Spring Boot application class is far more intuitive and easier to debug.

 You can customize the "DEFAULT" `Pool` set up by GemFire to possibly connect to one